Thank you for making Asia Nature Challenge a big success.

 Who all can participate?
 How do I participate?

 Anyone in Asia can participate!
 Whether you’re a nature enthusiast, student, or just curious, all are welcome to join and share observations.
-Simply explore nature in your area, record findings of plants, animals, or any other organisms, and share them to the iNaturalist platform during the event observation period (October 18-21).
+Simply explore nature in your area, record findings of plants, animals, or any other organisms, and share them to the iNaturalist during the event observation period (October 18-21).
 You can also participate by assisting with identification of the collected observations during the identification period (October 22-27).

 How does identification work?
 How do I do that?